gaehlerm/SoftwareEngineering/README.md

 fruits = [[‘apple’, 1.5, 3.1], [‘banana’, 0.8, 2.1]]
 ```

 This gives some structure to the list and it becomes a little bit less likely that this data structure is used in a wrong way.
-This list is still far from optimal.
+This inner list is still far from optimal.

 The code should be rewritten to something like this: